timmonsgroup/shared-react-components/README.md

        * This must be run if you are adding a new component to the index file for the first time

 ### Ok fine, but how do I get back to the published version? 🤷‍♂️ ###

 To remove the `npm link`

 1. Delete the `@timmons-group` folder in the `node_modules` folder of the target project.
 1. Run `npm i` in the target project.
+     1. If you simply `npm i` again artifacts from the `npm link` will still be there.
 ## How to Build 🔨

 1. `npm run build:package`